Swimming in the outdoors has become more popular in recent years.

 The outdoor experts at Blacks have explained the benefits of cold water swimming and offered their tips to anyone who wants to get into the sport this year.

-Brand ambassador Helen Skelton, who recently moved back to her native Cumbria, also weighed in on the benefits of cold water swimming: “Nature and adventure are great levellers.
+Brand ambassador Helen Skelton, Cumbria's very own, also weighed in on the benefits of cold water swimming: “Nature and adventure are great levellers.

 "There’s no denying time spent outside is good for your mental health and visiting the ladies of Wonderful Wild Women is a testament to that.